HNI investment route: What are issues and recommendations

 The world of HNI investing is full of difficulties.
 In this post, we first highlight some of the major issues HNIs run into when starting to invest their hard-earned money.
 Then, we offer a few recommendations for how to properly handle them.

-High Net-Worth Individuals or HNIs getting special preferences and benefits in the stock market
+High Net-Worth Individuals getting special preferences and benefits in the stock market

 High net worth individuals (HNIs) are a class of people who fall under the financial services sector and have an investible surplus of more than Rs 5 crore.
 These investors fall within the retail category since the financial industry assesses them based on their net worth.